lsb-riken/CUBIC-informatics/README.md

   `/path/to/src/YNAME/YNAME_XNAME/ZNAME.bin`

- * `XNAME`,`YNAME` is the number specifies the origin of the stack
+ * `XNAME`,`YNAME` is the number that specifies the origin of the stack
  * `ZNAME` is the slice number

-Conversion rule from these names to physical position should be provided in the _HDoG_ parameter files.
+Conversion rule from these names to the physical position should be provided in the _HDoG_ parameter files.

 ### Downloading source codes and reference data
 ```